2015 New England Patriots season: AFC Championship: at (1) Denver Broncos

 Denver would lead the entire game, as their number 1 ranked defense held Tom Brady and New England's number 1 ranked offense to only 18 points.
 In the closing minutes of the game, the Patriots would score with only 18 seconds left in regulation on a drive where Brady exclusively targeted Gronkowski; however, during the 2-point conversion, Brady attempted to hit Edelman over the middle while Gronkowski was open and his pass was intercepted.
 The Patriots would then attempt an onside kick, but were unsuccessful in their attempt and the Broncos won 20–18, advancing to Super Bowl 50.
 This would be the last encounter between Tom Brady and Peyton Manning as Manning would retire following the season.
 Manning ultimately ended his career with a 3–1 record against Brady in AFC Championship games.

 With the loss, the Patriots ended their season with an overall record of 13–5.
+This marked the last time the Patriots faced off against the Broncos in the playoffs until 2025.
+This also remains the last time the Patriots lost in Denver or lost to the Broncos until 2020.